 Other than that, it’s good for you to know that horse racing is extremely popular, which means that there are a tonne of fantastic events for you to enjoy wagering on!
 These include the Grand National, the Irish Derby, the Cheltenham Gold Cup, and the Irish 1000 Guineas.

-What Are Horse Racing Betting Markets?
-And Why Are They Important to Know?
+What Are Horse Race Betting Markets?

 The first thing that you should know if you’re going to be betting on racehorses is what markets are.
 Knowing what markets are is important because markets are what you’ll be using to bet on horse racing on our sportsbook for Irish players.